onstuimig/bruut-duplicator/readme.md

 > Please note: You must provide a valid JSON encoded string to get the plugin to work.
 If the plugin fails to process the string, it will throw a error in the console.

 - **id** | Required
 The id of the element that needs to be duplicated.
-Please note: the â€˜idâ€™ attribute will be removed from the duplicated element.
+Please note: the `id` attribute will be removed from the duplicated element.
 - **target** | Optional (default: sibling of element) The id of the element where the duplicates will be appended to.
 If not provided, the plugin will find the sibling of the trigger.
 If a sibling does not exist, a div with the class `duplicator-duplicates` will be created.
 - **max** | Optional (default: false)